rakutenintelligence-api/rakutenintelligence-api.github.io/resources.md

 **/api/v1/emails/{EMAIL_ID}/content**

-This is the “relevant content” of the email.
+This is the "relevant content" of the email.
 If the receipt/shipment information was sent in an attachment with the original, we return the attachment itself with the appropriate Content-Type.

 If the receipt/shipment information was in the body of the email, we return the body itself as HTML if available, otherwise we return it as plain text.